 Second, when you use PR software to mass pitch emails the same rules apply as when you’re sending email newsletters – there’s going to be a big ugly “unsubscribe” option for journalists to remove themselves from your list (which they never subscribed to in the first place).
 That’s weird, impersonal, and indicative of a lazy or incompetent PR rep.

 Finally, when you mass pitch reporters…the reporters know.
 You’re not fooling anyone by customizing the name in the greeting line for each recipient.
 And reporters like to feel special, like they’re the only one you’re pitching your news to.when you mass pitch reporters– the reporters know.
-You’re not fooling anyone by customizing the name… Click To Tweet
+You’re not fooling anyone by customizing the name in the greeting line.
+Click To Tweet

 I asked Aly Walansky what would make her NOT want to cover a press release.
 Her response: “If it’s being sent to EVERYONE.
 What’s the news value in that?”